Lent Portraits

 In the gallery, the same portrait subject can be interpreted in many ways, depending upon the artist.
 Of course, the interpretive lens that we will use to see these Lenten portraits is Scripture itself.
 But like the masterpieces in the museum, our biblical subjects will reveal many layers of complexity as we look at them with a creative and discerning eye.

-To help your preparation for the Sunday lectionary readings, we’ve produced a devotional guide that introduces the portrait character, the Scriptures for the day, plus a thought or two to help spur your study and contemplation.
+To help your preparation for Sunday teaching, we’ve produced a Devotional Guide that introduces each portrait character, Scriptures for the day, and a thought or two to help with your study and contemplation.
 If you’d like a copy, please click here.
-Note: The file is in a print-ready format and you’ll want to print the booklet, in color, front/back, and landscape in order for best quality.

 Meanwhile, here’s a brief overview of the schedule for Sundays in Lent:

-Sunday, February 22: The Deceiver
+Sunday, February 22: The Deceiver: Satan.
+High res image

-Sunday, March 1: One of Us
+Sunday, March 1: One of Us: Nicodemus.
+High res image

-Sunday, March 8: Slow to Believe
+Sunday, March 8: Slow to Believe: The Woman at the well.
+High res image.

-Sunday, March 15: Blind No More
+Sunday, March 15: Blind No More; The blind man.
+High res image.